NextCenturyCorporation/neon-dash/README.md

 To configure custom requests in your dashboard, please see our documentation on [dashboard object options configuration](./docs/DASHBOARD_CONFIGURATION_GUIDE.md#dashboard-options-object).

+To configure a URL proxy to your custom backend server (this can help to avoid issues with CORS), you can use [Angular's built-in proxy support](https://angular.io/guide/build#proxying-to-a-backend-server) by editing the `proxy.conf.json` file.

 ## Technical Stack

 The Neon Dashboard is an [Angular](https://angular.io/) web application.

 ## Planned Efforts

-### Data Tasks

-* Additional datastore support:  Gremlin/TinkerPop
-* Edit or annotate live data in your datastores
-* "Join" on data across tables/databases/datastores if data denormalization isn't possible
-* Make scripts to help users ingest their data

-### UI Tasks
+### Neon Tasks

 * Create a custom dataset and dashboard configuration wizard
 * Show GeoJSON regions in the Map
 * Design tabbed dashboard widgets
 * Expand Selenium test suites
+* Move Neon visualization components into NUCLEUS
+* Enable configuration of "JOIN" queries on SQL datastores

+### NUCLEUS Tasks

-* Set data access restrictions
+* Build data mutation components (coming soon!)
+* Cluster query results from massive datasets into smaller, representative groups to show in client-side visualizations
+* Integrate support for popular user authentication protocols like Kerberos, LDAP, OAuth, SAML, self-signed certificates, etc.
+* Write new datastore adapters:  SPARQL, Gremlin/TinkerPop
-* Move visualizations into NUCLEUS
+* Migrate data visualizations from existing projects into NUCLEUS
+* Configure and run specifically tailored datastore query strings
+* "Join" on data across tables/databases/datastores if data denormalization isn't possible
+* Make scripts to help users ingest their data

 ## Example Dataset